dslab-epfl/svshi/svshi/documentation/documentation.md

 Secondly, and related to the first point, since we want to develop a solution to provide reliable and verified smart infrastructures, we need to rely on a technology that is itself reliable.
 KNX is thus a good candidate.

-We also want our solution to be usable for industrial applications (e.g., hospitals, facilities, public administration, etc.).
+We also want our solution to be usable for industrial applications (e.g. hospitals, facilities, public administration, etc.).
 Therefore, consumer-based solutions are not an option.

-We also want our solution to be usable for industrial applications (e.g., hospitals, facilities, public administration, etc.).
-Therefore, consumer-based solutions are not an option.

-KNX is also not a popular research subject.
+Finally, KNX is not a popular research subject.
 We could not find significant current research work and we therefore see an opportunity to propose something new and valuable for this technology.

 ### 1.3 State-of-the-art

 This section contains a brief overview of the current smart infrastructures state-of-the-art and SVSHI related work.

-There are few modern programming languages that support communication with KNX using some libraries: Java (and more generally the JVM ecosystem) with Calimero[^6], Python with XKNX[^7] (the library SVSHI uses) and Go with knx-go[^8].
+There are few modern programming languages that support communication with KNX using external libraries: Java (and more generally the JVM ecosystem) with Calimero[^6], Python with XKNX[^7] (the library SVSHI uses) and Go with knx-go[^8].
 They allow to interact with KNX mainly via KNXnet/IP and offer different degrees of abstraction.

 [^6]: https://calimero-project.github.io/
 [^7]: https://xknx.io/